 - Abrasive cleaners are the most heavy-duty erasers present and must be used under professional guidance

-Depending upon the type of aluminium, different cleaning methods are recommended.
-When choosing any one of them, it is always advised to read the manufacturers booklet prior.
+Depending upon the type of aluminum, different cleaning methods are recommended.
+When choosing any one of them, it is always advised to read the manufacturers’ booklet prior.

 If there are still some spots left behind, a safe way to eliminate them is by using the cream of tartar which is an amazing cleaner.
 Cream of tartar is available easily online or through retail shops, and at an affordable price.
 Its payoff is much greater when considering its multipronged use.

-Another method to restore shine to aluminium is to use polish.
-However, the polish must only be used in cases where aesthetic is the sole purpose.
+Another method to restore shine to aluminum is to use polish.
+However, the polish must only be used in cases where aesthetics is the sole purpose.
 Ingesting polish can cause a horde of problems.
 For decorative vases and like.
 Rub on some polish with the help of cloth in small circular options.

 How to Maintain Aluminium

-If you are moving aluminium equipment or sheet for a project, there are a few ground rules to keep in mind.
+If you are moving aluminum equipment or sheet for a project, there are a few ground rules to keep in mind.
 Do not allow the metal to scrape or drag against each other or other elements.
-Even walking over aluminium sheets can cause scratches on them and overall dulling the metal.
+Even walking over aluminum sheets can cause scratches on them and overall dulling the metal.

-Putting up of aluminium in case of a complete home renovation should be kept for the last minute.
-This is because aluminium can be easily soiled by other construction debris present in the environment. therefore, by keeping aluminium installation for the end will minimize contact between the two.
+Putting up of aluminum in case of a complete home renovation should be kept for the last minute.
+This is because aluminum can be easily soiled by other construction debris present in the environment. therefore, by keeping aluminum installation for the end will minimize contact between the two.